deeprobin/bruteforce-rs/README.md

 ## Contribution

 If you want you can contribute.
-We need people, who write a better documentation, optimize algorithms, implement more algorithms, finding bugs or submitting ideas.
+We need people, who write better documentation, optimize algorithms, implement more algorithms, finding bugs or submitting ideas.